somash07/Node-Basics/Projects/TaskManager/final/README.md

 This is just like a todo app.

+Get request ,post request,put request,delete request